BestTimesToVisit.com Logo

 Horse-drawn Carriages

-A romantic and classic way to see the Walled City, offering a leisurely pace and a unique perspective.
-They are primarily a tourist attraction.
+A romantic and classic way to see the Walled City, horse-drawn carriages offer a leisurely tour of the historic streets.
+They are a popular choice for couples and those wanting a picturesque experience.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.